xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 ### Results

-I will omit input data only referencing it in repository (you can check it directly).
+I will omit input data and only refer to it in repository (you can check it directly).
 In my opinion the most interesting are comments on results and prompts.

 #### Project description